vic-ma/website/content/posts/2025-11-05-final-report/index.md

 The problem is that the basic algorithm only looks at the current clue, 4-Across.
 It does not also look at other slots, like 4-Down.
 Because of that, the algorithm doesn't realize that 4-Down causes 4-Across to be unfillable.
 And so, the algorithm generates incorrect word suggestions.

+### Our word suggestion algorithm

+Our word suggestion algorithm was a bit more advanced than this basic algorithm.
+Our algorithm considered two constraints:
+* The constraints imposed by the current slot.
+* The constraints imposed by the intersecting slot where the cursor is.

+This meant that our algorithm could actually handle the problematic grid properly if the cursor was on the bottom-right cell.
+But not if the cursor was on any other cell:

 ![Broken behaviour](https://victorma.ca/posts/gsoc-6/broken.png)

+### Consequences

+### The fix

 ![Fixed behaviour](https://victorma.ca/posts/gsoc-6/fixed.png)

 ## Constraint satisfaction problems research